 Below is a list of the studies we are currently recruiting patients.
 For additional information on these studies please feel free to contact our research team at 403-943-8953.

-COSMIC: Study of Zytiga (aberaterone acetate) used in clinical care of hormone-resistant prostate cancer.
+COSMIC: Observational study of the use of Zytiga in the clinical care of metastatic castration-resistant prostate cancer (mCRPC)

-TITAN: ARN 509 plus Androgen Deprivation Therapy (ADT) Versus ADT Alone in Subjects with Metastatic Hormone Sensitive Prostate Cancer
+TITAN: Apalutamide plus Androgen Deprivation Therapy (ADT) Versus ADT Alone in Subjects with Metastatic Hormone Sensitive Prostate Cancer (mHSPC)

 The Prostate Cancer Centre has teamed up with the Alberta Cancer Research Biorepository (formerly the cbcf Tumor Bank) for the collection of blood, tissue, urine and semen samples from patients with and at risk of developing cancer.
 The Tumor Bank has been collecting tissue and blood samples for many years from patients with both cancerous and benign lesions.
 Within the Prostate Cancer Centre, the cbcf Tumor Bank focuses on the collection of blood, urine and semen from men currently being followed in our Active Surveillance Program.
 However, tissue collection is not limited to prostate cancer alone or specifically to the Active Surveillance program.